Amphibious fish

 Amphibious fish are fish that are able to leave water for extended periods of time.
 About 11 distantly related genera of fish are considered amphibious.
 This suggests that many fish genera independently evolved amphibious traits, a process known as convergent evolution.
-These fish use a range of terrestrial locomotory modes, such as lateral undulation, tripod-like walking (using paired fins and tail), and jumping.
-Many of these locomotory modes incorporate multiple combinations of pectoral-, pelvic-, and tail-fin movement.
+These fish use a range of methods for land movement, such as lateral undulation, tripod-like walking (using paired fins and tail), and jumping.
+Many of these methods of locomotion incorporate multiple combinations of pectoral-, pelvic-, and tail-fin movement.

 Many ancient fish had lung-like organs, and a few, such as the lungfish and bichir, still do.
 Some of these ancient "lunged" fish were the ancestors of tetrapods.
 In most recent fish species, though, these organs evolved into the swim bladders, which help control buoyancy.
 Having no lung-like organs, modern amphibious fish and many fish in oxygen-poor water use other methods, such as their gills or their skin to breathe air.
 Amphibious fish may also have eyes adapted to allow them to see clearly in air, despite the refractive index differences between air and water.